The Importance of a High-Quality Common-Mode Choke or Line Isolator

 a.
 Balanced vs. Unbalanced Systems

-• Coaxial cables are designed for unbalanced transmission, where the signal flows on the center conductor and returns on the shield’s inner surface.
+Coaxial cables are designed for unbalanced transmission, where the signal current flows on the center conductor, and the return current flows on the shield’s inner surface.
+This design confines electromagnetic fields within the coaxial cable, reducing radiation and external interference.

 b.
 Effects of Common-Mode Currents

-• Interference Pickup: The coax shield also acts as an unintended receiver, picking up local electromagnetic interference (EMI) from household electronics, power lines, and other nearby sources.
-This raises the noise floor and degrades reception.
+The coax shield also acts as an unintended receiver, picking up electromagnetic interference (EMI) from household electronics, power lines, and other sources.
+This interference raises the noise floor, degrading reception performance.

 2. How Common-Mode Currents Affect SWR and Reception